 Dished up on the menu are four different surprise set meals.
-These include the ‘trust the chef’ white menu, comprising of an exotic selection of meat and seafood, the red menu of meat-based dishes, the blue menu of pescatarian dishes and finally the vegetarian or vegan green menu.
+These include the ‘trust the chef’ white menu, comprising of an exotic selection of meat and seafood, the red menu of meat-based dishes, the blue menu of pescatarian dishes, and finally the vegetarian or vegan green menu.

-Blinking frequently, the attempt to adjust to the darkness or to seek out any shimmer of light fails as expected.
-The rest of our senses are unsurprisingly heightened – a cacophony of giggling echoes throughout the seemingly expansive room.
+Blinking frequently, the attempt to adjust to the darkness or to seek out any shimmer of light fails, as expected.
+The rest of our senses are heightened – a cacophony of giggling echoes throughout the seemingly expansive room.

-There is chatter either side of us.
+There’s chatter either side of us.

-“Hello, is there someone there?” a female voice speaks out from the left.
+‘Hello, is there someone there?’ a female voice speaks out from the left.

-We are soon deep in discussion with the Canadian couple next to us, who are visiting London for the weekend.
-The chatter is a welcome distraction from the surreality of the experience and before we have even received our starters we are openly exchanging in-depth tales of our lives.
+We’re soon deep in discussion with the Canadian couple next to us, who are visiting London for the weekend.
+The chatter is a welcome distraction from the surreality of the situation and before we’ve even received our starters we’re exchanging in-depth tales of our lives.

 ‘I’m going to give you your starters and place your glasses of wine in your hands now.
 Some people like to use their hands to eat.
 Ok?’
 Friars is beside us and his presence is once again comforting.

-Two bowls are placed onto the table and we start to rummage around them curiously with our forks.
+Two bowls are placed onto the table and we start to rummage around them with our forks.
 We scoop up plump, silky disks and on first taste, they could be mistaken as juicy scallops.
-The tones of earthiness however soon come into play – mushrooms.
+The tones of earthiness, however, soon come into play – mushrooms.

-With our walls already down from our meal in the dark together, we nurse our drinks together with the Canadians, exchanging personal anecdotes of health, love and death; intimate conversations you would never expect to share with strangers.
+With our emotional walls already down from our meal in the dark together, we nurse our drinks together with the Canadians, exchanging personal anecdotes of health, love and death; intimate conversations you’d never expect to share with strangers.

 Disclaimer: This is a more personal account of my review written for London Calling.
 Read my original version here.